News New Look, Same Vision: KrakenD’s Website Redesign

 • AMQP or PubSub issues

-In addition, when you work with json, or any other encoding different than no-op, the gateway also checks the HTTP responses back from the backend and marks as failures:
+In addition, only when you work with json, or any other encoding different than no-op, the gateway also takes into account the HTTP responses back from the backend and marks as errors:

 • Status codes different than 200 or 201 (including client credentials)